jasonherngwang/eight-wonders/README.md

 **Eight Wonders** is a flight path optimizer which calculates the shortest path connecting up to 8 airports, anywhere in the world.

-Have you ever dreamt about flying around the world to visit your bucket list destinations?
+Have you ever wanted to fly around the world to visit your bucket list destinations?
 We'll help you create an itinerary that minimizes time spent on the plane.
-You can start an itinerary from scratch, or customize one of our favorites such as *Michelin Star Dining* or *Festivals!*.
-All you have to do is select 8 airport codes, and we'll automatically sort the airports in the optimal flight order.
+You can start an itinerary from scratch or customize one of our favorites such as *Michelin Star Dining* or *Festivals!*.
+Select up to 8 airports, and we'll automatically sort them in the optimal flight order.
 You can also make notes on the attractions you want to see at each place.
 Bon voyage! :airplane:

+### Why Eight?

+The idea is that you can visit the [Seven Wonders of the World](https://en.wikipedia.org/wiki/Wonders_of_the_World), and whichever you consider to be the Eighth Wonder!

 ![Eight Wonders Home Page](public/images/eight_wonders_homepage.png)